cytopia/devilbox/docs/README.md

 ### 2. Requirements

+* **Internet connection** - only required during initial setup for cloning the devilbox repository and pulling the required docker container.
+Afterwards you can always work offline.
 * [Docker Engine 1.12.0+](https://docs.docker.com/compose/compose-file/compose-versioning/#version-21)
 * [Docker Compose 1.6.0+](https://docs.docker.com/compose/compose-file/compose-versioning/#version-2)
 * On Windows use [Docker for Windows][d4w] (not tested on [Docker Toolbox][dtb])